Obama vows no safe haven for Islamic State

 The U.S.-led coalition in Syria and Iraq has had some successes against the Islamic State group but has yet to force a major rollback from the territorial gains the extremists made in seizing large swathes of Iraq last summer.

 "Make no mistake.
-Our coalition isn't just going to degrade this barbaric terrorist organisation.
+Our coalition isn't just going to degrade this barbaric terrorist organization.
 We're going to destroy it," Obama said.

 Obama said gains are being made.
 Hundreds of vehicles and tanks and more than 1,000 fighting positions have been taken out, he said.